The completion numbers of Hamiltonicity and pancyclicity in random graphs: Proof of Lemmas and

-Indeed, for each of $G_1,G_2$ we may run the colouring process for identifying the strong $4$-core, always progressing a vertex other than $v$ if such a vertex exists.
-The two colouring processes are identical until $v$ is coloured red in at least one of them.
-Just before that moment, the colourings in the two graphs are identical and every vertex other than $v$ that is not red has at least $4$ black neighbours.
-Hence, in both of the processes, every vertex that is recoloured after that moment belongs to the same component as $v$.
+Indeed, let $W(v,G_1,G_2)=N_{G_1}(v)\cup N_{G_2}(v)\cup\{v\}$.
+For each $G_1,G_2$, we may run the colouring process for identifying the strong $4$-core, always progressing a vertex not in $W(v,G_1,G_2)$, if such a vertex exists.
+We may run the two colouring processes in parallel, so that they are identical until a vertex in $W(v,G_1,G_2)$ is coloured red in one of the two processes.
+Just before that moment, $v$ has colour black in both colourings, and in extension, the colourings of the two graphs are indeed identical.
+Moreover, every vertex not in $W(v,G_1,G_2)$ that is not red has at least $4$ black neighbours.
+Hence, in both of the processes, every vertex that is recoloured after that moment belongs to the same component as some vertex in $W(v,G_1,G_2)$.
 Equivalently, if a vertex does not belong to $D$, then it receives the same colour from both processes.